Blnoseworthy/424-web-example/README.md

 ## Purpose
 To have code we can use for hands on experience.

-## Conflict on Master
+## Conflict on ConflictBranch
-This section will be different on the conflictbranch
+This section is now different on the conflictbanch as soon as we save, close, add and commit it

 ## Method
 How will we resolve this conflict, since the "base" now has a conflict in it ?